The Long--Moody construction and twisted Alexander invariants: Introduction

-where $\varepsilon \in \det (\rho (\pi_1 (S^3 \setminus \hat{b})))$, $l \in \Z$, and $\Delta_{\hat{b}, \rho} (t)$ is the twisted Alexander invariant of the closure of $b$ associated with the representation $\pi_1 (S^3 \setminus \hat{b}) \lra GL_k (R)$ induced by $\rho$.
+where $\varepsilon \in \det (\rho (\pi_1 (S^3 \setminus \hat{b})))$, $l_1, \ldots, l_{\mu} \in \bZ$, and $\Delta_{\hat{b}, \rho} (t)$ is the twisted Alexander invariant of the closure of $b$ associated with the representation $\pi_1 (S^3 \setminus \hat{b}) \to GL_k (R)$ induced by $\rho$.

-Long and Moody \cite{Long} introduced a method of constructing a new representation of $B_n$ from a representation of $B_n \ltimes F_n$ or $B_{n+1}$, where the action of $B_n$ on $F_n$ is the Artin representation.
-This method is called the Long-Moody construction.
-When we have a representation $\rho \colon B_n \ltimes F_n \lra GL_{k}(R)$, then its Long-Moody construction $\mathcal{LM} (\rho)$ is an $nk$-dimensional representation of $B_n$.
+On another note, Long and Moody \cite{Long} introduced a method of constructing a new representation of $B_n$ from a representation of $B_n \ltimes F_n$ or $B_{n+1}$, where the action of $B_n$ on $F_n$ is the Artin representation.
+This method is called the Long--Moody construction.
+More precisely, given a representation $\rho \colon B_n \ltimes F_n \to GL_{k}(R)$, its Long--Moody construction is an $nk$-dimensional representation of $B_n$.
 This representation is more complicated and abundant than the initial one.
 For example, if we take a one-dimensional trivial representation as the initial one, then we obtain the unreduced Burau representation.
-Also, Souli\'e studied this construction from a functorial point of view and extended it in \cite{Soulie1}, and then generalized it to other families of groups \cite{Soulie2}.
+Bigelow and Tian \cite{Bigelow-Tian} generalized this construction to some subgroups of $B_n$.
+Souli\'e also studied this construction from a functorial point of view and extended it in \cite{Soulie1}, and then generalized it to other families of groups, such as the mapping class group of surfaces \cite{Soulie2} and the welded braid group \cite{Bellingeri-Soulie} with Bellingeri.

-In this paper, we show a relation between with the reduced Long-Moody construction $\wtil{\mathcal{LM}} (\rho) \colon B_n \lra GL_{(n-1)k}(R)$ and the twisted Alexander invariant.
+In this paper, we introduce the multivariable reduced Long--Moody construction $\wtil{\mathcal{LM}}_{\ft_c} (\rho) \colon B_c \to GL_{(n-1)k}(R[t_1^{\pm1}, \ldots, t_{\mu}^{\pm1} ])$ and show a relation with the twisted Alexander invariant.
 In section \ref{twisted}, we introduce the definition of the twisted Alexander invariant with reference to Wada \cite{Wada}.
-In section \ref{LM}, we recall the action of the braid group on the free group and define various Long-Moody constructions.
-Then, we show that a matrix presentation of the Long-Moody construction is written by the Fox derivation and give a formula related to the twisted Alexander invariant: \begin{thm}[\textbf{Main Theorem}] Let $b \in B_n$ be a braid and $\hat{b}$ its closure.
-Let $\rho \colon B_n \ltimes F_n \lra GL_{k}(R)$ be a representation such that the restriction $\rho|_{F_n} \colon F_n \lra GL_{k}(R)$ factors through $\pi_1 (S^3 \setminus \hat{b}) \lra GL_k (R)$.
+In section \ref{colored}, we recall the action of the braid group on the free group and explain the colored braids.
+In section \ref{LM}, we define the multivariable Long--Moody construction which is a generalization of \cite{Bigelow-Tian} and show that a matrix presentation of the Long--Moody construction is written by the Fox derivative.
+Then we give a formula related to the twisted Alexander invariant: \begin{thm*}[\textbf{Theorem \ref{main}}] Let $b \in B_c$ be a $\mu$-colored braid and $\hat{b}$ its closure.
+Let $\rho \colon B_c \ltimes F_n \to GL_{k}(R)$ be a representation such that the restriction $\rho|_{F_n} \colon F_n \to GL_{k}(R)$ factors through $\pi_1 (S^3 \setminus \hat{b}) \to GL_k (R)$.
 Then